Westland Mall (Florida)

 Westland Mall (formerly Westfield Westland) is a shopping mall in Hialeah, Florida, United States.
 The anchor stores are Macy's and JCPenney.

 The mall has over 100 stores.

-Westland Mall has several restaurants, Fuddruckers, Chili's, Outback Steakhouse, IHOP and a food court with McDonald's, Subway, Charlys Grill Subs and more.
-The mall experiences about 10 to 12 thousand people daily from the Miami metropolitan area.
+Westland Mall has several restaurants, Fuddruckers, Chili's, Outback Steakhouse, IHOP and a food court with Subway, Charlys Grill Subs and more.
+The mall experiences about 10 to 12 thousand people daily or 70000-84000 people weekly. from the Miami metropolitan area.

+History

-The mall, then named "Westland Mall" opened in the summer of 1971, after the mall was built to the east of the then standalone Burdines Department Store.
-At that time its anchors were Sears, Burdines and JCPenney.
-Its restaurants included a medium-sized cafeteria and a Farrell's Ice Cream parlor.
+The mall, then named "Westland Mall", opened in the summer of 1969, after the mall was built to the east of the then standalone Burdines Department Store.
+At that time its anchors were Sears, Burdines, JCPenney and Mays.
+Its restaurants included 2 cafeterias and a Farrell's Ice Cream parlor.
+In Spring 1994, The McDonalds in Westland mall opened Along with the new food court.

 In November 2007, the Westfield Group acquired the mall from the Mills Corporation and renamed it “Westfield Westland”.
 The name was reverted in 2012 when the mall was sold to Starwood Capital Group.